 8 effective tips for creating a knowledge base.

-Below are a few ideas to help you build a knowledge base:
+Below are a few ideas about how to build a knowledge base:

 1. Start simple.